huda-usman/text-file-manipulator/README.md

 Op 8 — Merge File
   Paste extra names in the merge textarea
-  Expected: New names appended after the last line
+  Expected: New names appended after Zara on line 28
 ```

 ---